evanhosmer/Soccer-Capstone/README.md

   - Winger, False 9, Target Forward, Striker
   - Deep Lying Playmaker, Advanced Playmaker, Holding Midfielder, Box to Box Midfielder
   - Centerback, Fullback, Wingback

+This project aims to cluster players according to similar playstyles, and use these clusters as means of player comparison.
+For players in the same cluster, K nearest neighbors can determine the most similar players to that player based on playstyle.

 ## Data: